SayHelloRoman/PyRPS/README.md

 - `-time` How many seconds will be tested.
 Default is 5 seconds.
 - `-url` URL to be tested.
+- `--coroutines` Number of coroutines.
+Default is 50 coroutines.

 ## Benchmarks